-Unique and quirky web design that helps be distinguishable
+Unique and quirky law firm web design

 Legal marketing isn’t necessarily expected to be creative and funny.
 A corporate aesthetic and messaging are definitely more suitable but if your company needs to be closer to a more youthful target market that appreciates humor, there are ways to do it tastefully.
 Of course, we’re not suggesting being funny if you’re in criminal defense or inheritance law, but in some fields, you can allow yourself to experiment a bit.

 The logo and overall branding of this Dutch law firm is based on a puma, that is supposed to be a sort of a spirit animal that reflects the fearlessness and uncompromised dedication that they give to their clients.
 You wouldn’t expect a puma in an urban jungle posing next to a businesswoman, but it sure helps this company relay that strong message.

 A personal touch is a vital part of great lawyer website design.
 However, corporate headshots on your About Us page aren’t the only way to do it.

 This awesome family law firm puts the team front on center on their homepage.
 However, you can see these lawyers in fun photoshoot poses with great taglines and content.

 This law firm specializes in environmental law, and the website’s design shows a lot of animals, often endangered, paired with catchy taglines.
 As if that’s not creative enough, there’s a simple animation that makes it more engaging and unique.